janessaref/reverse-code/README.md

 ### Server.js

 In this file, it's connecting to a server establishing a port to be used whether it's express or a localhost 8080.
 With using localhost, it's a great way to to test and use for development purposes to run your application on your terminal and see whether the functionality of your application is working as it is meant to on your browser and only then, an express server will run when your application is deployed and ready for production.
 In this file, we require files in the routes directory (html-routes.js and api-routes.js).
 This is also where data is being parsed so that it may be accepted and stored and in that variable set as "db" this is where the database interacts with the client.
-Express-session is used to keep trach of the user's login and initializes passport (a dependency that is used for user authentication).
+Express-session is used to keep track of the user's login and initializes passport (a dependency that is used for user authentication).

 ### isAuthenticated.js